liesenf/andreasliesenfeld.github.io/talking-chinese-characters.md

 	     My last name is Wang.
 The 'wang'(王) character in the word 'king' (国王).

-Building on these insights, we model strategies that speakers use to disambiguate Chinese characters in personal names.
+We then model the identifies strategies that speakers use to disambiguate Chinese characters in personal names.
 We use a decision tree-based bot development environment with integrated speech recognition capabilities [1] [2].
 The bot consists of two main components:

-(1) collections of relevant Chinese characters for Chinese last name processing (n=400) and given name processing (n=19000).
+(1) Database of relevant Chinese characters for Chinese last name candidates (n=400) and given name candidates (n=5500).

-(2) a voice interface with integrated intent recognition (rule-based and machine learning-based) that navigates the decision tree with the user (currently of a depth of 2 to 12 question-response pairs).
+(2) a voice interface with integrated intent recognition that navigates the decision tree with the user (currently of a depth of 2 to 12 question-response pairs).

-In addition to these two main components the bot also features a ranking algortihm that selects Characters based on user input as well as a range of additional modules that provide additional navigation capabilities such as fallback repair loops and tree navigation shortcuts for advanced users.
+The bot also features a ranking algortihm that selects Characters based on user input as well as a range of additional modules that provide additional navigation capabilities such as fallback repair loops and tree navigation shortcuts for advanced users.
 The bot can be employed as a stand-alone voice interface or integrated in existing voice assistant ecosystems such as Actions-on-Google, Alexa Skills or Wit.ai.

 <iframe allow="microphone;" width="350" height="430" src="https://console.dialogflow.com/api-client/demo/embedded/1779b520-551f-4bbf-bc9c-0a5154f217e0">